nswathi27/MedManager/README.md

  * Next, by clicking the user icon it redirects to add medicine page where there exists (+) button.
  * Clicking the (+) button, opens a dialog/prompt box which contains input fields for entering the medicine name, quantity.
 User can select time and also has toggle       button for repeating the reminder on the selected days.
  * The reminder after adding can be enabled/disabled using the toggle button.
 When wenabled by the user, will show a toast message mentioning the reminder is set.
+ * At the time of the alarm, A notification pop ups when clicked, will take us to the app which has buttons -> Took Medicine and Snooze Alarm and shows the details of the user along with the medicine.
+ * Clicking on Took Medicine Button, will take us back to the users list page and stop the alarm.
+Whereas, clicking on snooze alarm will set a timer again for 10 minutes from current time.
+ * Snooze has not been completely implemented.